Behind the Wheel: Exploring the Mechanics of Driver Monitoring Systems

 Attention Monitoring

-The primary objective of DSM is to ensure that the driver remains attentive and focused on the task of driving.
+The primary objective of continuous driver monitoring for fleets is to ensure that the driver remains attentive and focused on the task of driving.
 Therefore, the system continuously monitors for signs of drowsiness, distraction, or inattention.
 For instance, it may detect if the driver’s eyes are closing for extended periods, or if the driver is frequently looking away from the road.
 DMS can provide insights into the driver’s level of attention and focus while driving.
 This includes metrics such as the percentage of time spent with eyes on the road versus looking away, frequency and duration of distractions, and overall engagement with driving tasks.

 Drowsiness Detection